 The Group Board is ultimately responsible for ensuring the continuous appropriateness of the design and operation of the Group's partial internal model (the Internal Model).
-This responsibility is discharged through the Group Risk Committee (GRC), whilst the Group Internal Model Committee (GIMC) oversees Internal Model activities.
+This responsibility is discharged through the Group Risk Committee, whilst the Group Internal Model Committee (GIMC) oversees Internal Model activities.
+The Company's Board is responsible for ensuring the continued appropriateness of the design and operation of the Internal Model for the Company.